 Although we will have certain expenses and revenues denominated in Renminbi, our revenues and expenses will be denominated predominantly in Hong Kong dollars.
 The value of the Hong Kong dollar and Renminbi against the U.S. dollar may fluctuate and may be affected by, among other things, changes in political and economic conditions.
 Although the exchange rate between the Hong Kong dollar to the U.S. dollar has been pegged since 1983, we cannot assure you that the Hong Kong dollar will remain pegged to the U.S. dollar.
 The value of Renminbi against the U.S. dollar and other currencies is affected by changes in China's political and economic conditions and by China's foreign exchange policies, among other things.
 In July 2005, the PRC government changed its decades-old policy of pegging the value of Renminbi to the U.S. dollar, and Renminbi appreciated more than 20% against the U.S. dollar over the following three years.
 Between July 2008 and June 2010, this appreciation halted and the exchange rate between Renminbi and the U.S. dollar remained within a narrow band.
 Since June 2010, Renminbi has fluctuated against the U.S. dollar, at times significantly and unpredictably.
-With the development of the foreign exchange market and progress towards interest rate liberalization and Renminbi will not appreciate or depreciate significantly in value against the U.S. dollar in the future.
+With the development of the foreign exchange market and progress towards interest rate liberalization and Renminbi internationalization, the PRC government may in the future announce further changes to the exchange rate system and we cannot assure you that Renminbi will not appreciate or depreciate significantly in value against the U.S. dollar in the future.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between Renminbi and the U.S. dollar in the future.